timkib/OptionPricing/README.md

 ---
 ## 🗺 Roadmap

-> Analctical solution: `ℹ️  Task 2: Refactor Y`
-> - [ ] `ℹ️  Task 2: Refactor Y`
-> - [ ] `ℹ️ ...`
+> Analytical solution: In some cases there exists are closed-form solution e.g. in the Black-Scholes model for vanilla options or even barrier options.

 ---

 ## 📄 License

-This project is licensed under the `ℹ️  INSERT-LICENSE-TYPE` License.
-See the [LICENSE](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) file for additional info.
+This project is licensed under the `ℹ️  GNU General Public License v2.0` License.
+See the [LICENSE](https://github.com/timkib/OptionPricing/blob/main/LICENSE) file for additional info.

 ---